mfherbst/ReducedBasis.jl/docs/src/examples/xxz_ed.md

 # The reduced basis workflow

-In this example we want to provide an introduction to the reduced basis framework as applied to quantum spin systems.
+In this first example we want to provide an introduction to the reduced basis framework as applied to quantum spin systems.
 We want to see, from start to finish, how to set up a physical model, how to generate a surrogate basis and how to finally compute observable quantities.
 For that purpose, we cover the three basic steps of the reduced basis workflow:

-1. Model setup: As a first step, we need to initialize the model Hamiltonian and the associated physical parameters.
+1. Model setup: We first need to initialize the model Hamiltonian and the associated physical parameters.
 2. Offline phase: An assembly strategy and a truth solving method is chosen, with which we generate the reduced basis surrogate and we prepare observables for later measurement.
-3. Online phase: Lastly, using the surrogate, we measure observables with reduced computational cost.
+3. Online phase: Using the surrogate, we measure observables with reduced computational cost.

-Let us see, how to perform these steps using `ReducedBasis`.
+Let us see, how to perform these steps using ReducedBasis.jl.
 As a first application, we will explore a canonical model from quantum spin physics, the *one-dimensional spin-1/2 XXZ chain*

 ```math